🚀 View Source

 Layouts

-Any file can be used as a layout so long as it has a #content comment so specify where its contents should be rendered.
+Any file can be used as a layout by adding a @content comment to specify where its contents should be rendered.

 <!doctype html>